Excursion train: United Kingdom

 A number of excursion trains are run in the United Kingdom and in some cases there are regular steam worked passenger services over some routes, one such train being The Jacobite which runs Monday to Friday from Fort William to Mallaig from April to October.
 A second afternoon train also runs from May to mid September but on weekdays only, weekend services running from June to October.
 A number of Christmas Jacobite's have even started running on select days in December.
-There are also a number of routes across the UK which are famed for running excursion trains, examples include: Settle & Carlisle line, Cumbrian Coast line, Shakespeare line, Scarborough line, West Coast Main Line and East Coast Main Line.
+There are also a number of routes across the UK which are famed for running excursion trains, examples include: Settle & Carlisle line, Cumbrian Coast Line, Shakespeare line, Scarborough line, West Coast Main Line and East Coast Main Line.

-As well as using steam locos that saw use for British Railways and other mainline operating companies, new build steam engines are shown to be as popular as vintage steam engines.
+As well as using steam locomotives that saw use for British Railways and other mainline operating companies, new build steam engines are shown to be as popular as vintage steam engines.
 The youngest steam engine to run railtours being 60163 Tornado built in 2008.

 The train operating companies that operate steam locomotives on the national network include: West Coast Railways, DB Cargo UK, Locomotive Services Limited. and Vintage Trains.